 - (1) All medications and drugs are stored under proper temperature controls and secured against unauthorized access; - (2) All medicines and drugs, including those requiring refrigeration, shall be kept in locked storage areas and separate from materials that may contaminate the medicines and drugs such as poisonous substances; and - (3) Where a pharmacist is not present twenty-four hours-a-day, keys to locked contingency drug supplies are made available to a health care professional licensed under Chapter 4723. or 4731. of the Revised Code and authorized by such chapters to administer drugs. - (F) Each nursing home shallwill ensure that the following requirements standards regarding individual resident's drugs are met: - (1) Appropriate drugs for an individual resident shall, upon order of a prescriber, be are sent with or arranged for the resident upon temporary absence other than for hospital leave. - (2) At the order of a prescriber, a resident's drugs shall be are sent with or arranged for the resident upon transfer and discharge.
-Drugs not so ordered by the prescriber upon transfer or discharge shall are to be returned to the pharmacy or disposed of in accordance with any applicable state or federal laws, rules and regulations. - (3) Upon death of a resident all drugs shall are to be returned to the pharmacy, or disposed of in accordance with any applicable state or federal laws, rules, and regulations. - (4) Prior to admission, the nursing home will ensure that the prospective resident's medications are in-house and ready for dispensing to the resident; - (G) Paragraph (F) of this rule does not preclude a nursing home from charging a resident for medications and drugs provided to the resident upon discharge for which the resident has not already paid. - (H) Controlled substances shallwill be ordered, dispensed, administered, and disposed of in accordance with state and federal laws and regulations. - (I) The nursing home shallwill ensure that the pharmaceutical needs of each resident are met and that the drug regimen of each resident is reviewed and documented at least once a month by a pharmacist. - (J) The nursing home shallwill coordinate the ordering of medicines, drugs and biologicals for hospice patients with the appropriate hospice care program. - (K) In event of an emergency evacuation or closure, sufficient medications and records of residents' orders must accompany the resident to ensure continuity of care.
+Drugs not so ordered by the prescriber upon transfer or discharge shall are to be returned to the pharmacy or disposed of in accordance with any applicable state or federal laws, rules and regulations. - (3) Upon death of a resident all drugs shall are to be returned to the pharmacy, or disposed of in accordance with any applicable state or federal laws, rules, and regulations. - (4) Prior to admission, the nursing home will ensure that a prospective resident's medications will be available without an interruption in the timely administration of the medication in accordance with the resident's treatment plan.
+If the nursing home is notified of a change in medication in a resident's plan of care during the admission process or a medication is not available in house or will not be available through the nursing home's pharmacy supplier in time for the resident's next scheduled dose, the nursing home will: - (a) Contact the prescriber to obtain additional instructions and/or a prescription for an appropriate alternative medication to be provided to the resident while waiting on the original prescription to be filled and be made available to the facility; or - (b) If the original prescriber is not available, the nursing home will contact the nursing home medical director for the same assistance. - (G) Paragraph (F) of this rule does not preclude a nursing home from charging a resident for medications and drugs provided to the resident upon discharge for which the resident has not already paid. - (H) Controlled substances shallwill be ordered, dispensed, administered, and disposed of in accordance with state and federal laws and regulations. - (I) The nursing home shallwill ensure that the pharmaceutical needs of each resident are met and that the drug regimen of each resident is reviewed and documented at least once a month by a pharmacist. - (J) The nursing home shallwill coordinate the ordering of medicines, drugs and biologicals for hospice patients with the appropriate hospice care program.

+(K) In event of an emergency evacuation or closure, sufficient medications and records of residents' orders must be available for the resident to ensure continuity of care.